 All M.A. and M.A.T. students are expected to maintain a "B" or better average through the duration of their studies; otherwise, they may not be allowed to remain in the program.

 Certification to Teach in New Jersey

-Please note that acceptance into the M.A.T. program does not guarantee acceptance into the Urban Teacher Education Program.
-Students who are interested in becoming certified to teach in New Jersey schools must satisfy the requirements for admission into the Urban Teacher Education Program.
-Please visit their website for a listing of current requirements.
+Please note that acceptance into the M.A.T. program does not guarantee acceptance into the Department of Urban Education's teacher certificate program.
+Students who are interested in becoming a certified social studies teacher in New Jersey must satisfy the requirements for admission into the teacher certification program.